 In Schlierbach I had the chance to speak with the founder of SPES who is also a local organic farmer.
 While visiting his farm next to my hotel I came across these free running piglets.
 Well, the operative word is running!
 As you can see it was pretty difficult to get my camera ready on time.

 A trip through Burgenland wouldn’t be complete without taking photos of storks.
-Actually one can see their nests at many buildings in this Austrian province.
-It happens to be the nest with the most storks I found on top of a building which was even called Haus Burgenland.
+One can see their nests on many roofs in the easternmost state of Austria.
+Coincidentally, I found the nest with the most storks on top of a house that bore the name Burgenland.